Wal-Mart settles discrimination lawsuit by transgender worker

-(Reuters) - Wal-Mart Stores Inc (WMT.N) on Wednesday settled a lawsuit by a transgender former employee in North Carolina who accused the retail giant of unlawfully firing her for complaining about harassment.
+June 6 (Reuters) - Wal-Mart Stores Inc on Wednesday settled a lawsuit by a transgender former employee in North Carolina who accused the retail giant of unlawfully firing her for complaining about harassment.

 Arkansas-based Wal-Mart and the plaintiff, Charlene Bost, did not disclose the terms of the settlement in a joint filing agreeing to dismiss the case in federal court in Greensboro, North Carolina.
 The company did not admit to wrongdoing.